World Data Centre for Soils (WDC-Soils)

 Some 23 years after its inception, in 1989, ISRIC obtained the status of ICSU World Data Centre in recognition of its "unique collection of soil monoliths, maps and reports on the geography of soils and related natural resources".
 Initially named WDC for Soil Geography and Classification, it was later renamed to WDC-Soils to reflect the broadened scope of its long-term soil data stewardship.

-Since 2011, ISRIC is a regular member of the ICSU World Data System.
-In recognition of its long-term soil data stewardship, and role of trusted broker of world soil information, it has kept the name “WDC-Soils”.
+Since 2011, ISRIC is a regular member of the ICS (formerly ICSU) World Data System.
+In recognition of its long-term soil data stewardship, and role of trustworthy provider of world soil information, it has kept the name 'WDC-Soils'.